lavilladaa/Post-it-App/README.md

 - The color of the post-it can be changed.
 - The post-it created can be edited.
 - The post-it can be deleted by sending it to the trash.
-- In the trash icon in the home page, it is possible to see how many post-its have been deleted or if there are no post-its deleted.
+- In the trash icon on the home page, it is possible to see how many post-its have been deleted or if there are no post-its deleted.
 - If the empty trash icon is clicked when there are no deleted post-its, an alert is shown.
-- The post-it can be restore from the trash to the Home.
+- The post-it can be restored from the Trash to the Home.
 - The post-it can be deleted permanently from the Trash.
-- In case the last post-it in the Trash is deleted permanently or restored by clicking the delete or restore button the user will redirect to the Home page.
+- In case the last post-it in the Trash is deleted permanently or restored by clicking the delete or restore button, the user will be redirected to the Home page.
-- In the Trash page there is button to redirect to the Home page.
+- On the Trash page there is button to redirect to the Home page.

 ## Code Style